 Melanie Botha, Head of Training and Certification at Amazon Web Services ANZ shares her insight on bringing your team up to speed when it comes to cloud computing.

 Cloud computing has introduced a significant shift in how technology is obtained, used, and managed.
 It’s given organisations the ability to operate at massive economies of scale, make agile capacity decisions, increase organisational speed and agility, eliminate spend on data centres, and go global in minutes.
-No matter what industry or type of business you’re in, cloud adoption requires that fundamental changes are discussed, considered, and supported across the entire organisation – both within IT and non-IT organisations.
+No matter what industry or type of business you’re in, cloud fluency requires that fundamental changes are discussed, considered, and supported across the entire organisation – both within IT and non-IT organisations.

 But first, what is the cloud?